CARD91 Unveils its Proprietary UPI Switch: Blitz - Empowering Scalable and Seamless Payment Solutions - www.lokmattimes.com

 Advanced dashboards provide real-time transaction monitoring, custom reporting, and actionable insights.

-CARD91 ensures swift compliance with NPCI's circulars, implementing all new features or updates well within the stipulated timeframes.
+CARD91's architecture ensures swift compliance with new circulars, implementing all new features or updates well within the stipulated timeframes.

 6. Audit-Ready at All Times:

-CARD91's systems are 'Ever-Ready' for audits, reflecting their unwavering commitment to compliance with NPCI's evolving guidelines.
+CARD91's systems are 'Ever-Ready' for audits, reflecting their unwavering commitment to compliance with evolving guidelines.

 7. Focused support from India